aboutcode-org/univers/README.rst

 - Several of these tools have to deal with a lot of legacy compatibility.
 We do not have such need.
 For instance, the Python standard library email module and one line of code is enough to parse a Debian 822 file fields.
-I doubt that was this capability was there when python-debian was started but it is here now and this vastly simplifies the code.
+I doubt thatthis feature was available in the standard library when python-debian was started but it is here now and this vastly simplifies the code.

-- This library is there to parse and inspect control files and much less so to emit and create them, so the code and tests can be much simpler.
-For instance, rather than using somewhat more complex case-insensitive dictionary keys while preserving case, this library uses lower case keys throughout.
+- This library focus is to parse and inspect control files and much less so to emit and create them, so the code and tests can be much simpler.
+For instance, rather than using somewhat more complex case-insensitive dictionary keys while preserving case for Deb822-like objects, this library uses lower case keys throughout.

-- The official python-debian library is GPL-licensed.
+- The official python-debian library is GPL-licensed making it it hard to combine with Apache-licensed libraries.
 I went through efforts to work out a relicensing of python-debian with all its authors such that it could be integrated in permissive-licensed Python tools.
 Even though most current maintainers and contributors were OK with that relicensing to a